microsoft/vscode-data-wrangler/README.md

 ## Questions and feedback

 If you have problems, have feature requests, or any other feedback, please submit an Issue on our GitHub repository: [https://github.com/microsoft/vscode-data-wrangler/issues/new/choose](https://github.com/microsoft/vscode-data-wrangler/issues/new/choose)

+## Privacy Statement
+The [Microsoft Enterprise and Developer Privacy Statement](https://privacy.microsoft.com/en-US/privacystatement) describes the privacy statement of this software.